sylefeb/Silice/GetStarted_Windows.md

 > **Note:** The script adds Silice and the FPGA toolchain to PATH in` ~/.bashrc`.
 Open a new MinGW64 prompt to start using Silice.

-> **Note:** This automatically downloads pre-compiled FPGA tools from https://github.com/sylefeb/fpga-binutils/ (~16MB) as well as installs required MinGW64 packages.
+> **Note:** This automatically downloads a pre-compiled FPGA toolchain from [oss-cad-suite](https://github.com/YosysHQ/oss-cad-suite-build) as well as installs required MinGW64 packages.
 For details please refer to the [script source code](get_started_mingw64.sh).

 ## Drivers